Skip to Main Content

 How do I get a life insurance quote?

-While it is still considered good practice to compare life insurance quotes, you may want to focus your research efforts more on the types of policies, customer service ratings, financial strength and digital tools a potential provider offers.
+While it's still good practice to compare life insurance quotes, focus your research on the types of policies available, customer service ratings, financial strength and the digital tools offered by potential providers.
+This approach will help you find the best fit for your needs and ensure you select a reliable and supportive insurance company.

 How to lower your life insurance rates

-• Maintain a healthy lifestyle: Regular exercise, a balanced diet and scheduling routine check-ups may earn you cheaper life insurance by promoting better health.
+• Maintain a healthy lifestyle: Regular exercise, a balanced diet and routine medical check-ups may earn you cheaper life insurance by promoting better health.
+If you’re a smoker, taking steps to quit could also help you get a lower life insurance price.

 • Manage medical conditions: Chronic medical conditions, such as heart disease and diabetes, typically increase the price you pay for life insurance.
 However, if you demonstrate to your insurer that you are being proactive about managing any health conditions, you may see a less severe surcharge.